 At the Johns Hopkins East Baltimore campus, elite schools of nursing, medicine, and public health are all within steps of a world-class hospital, and faculty collaboration among them is part of the culture.
 To meet the many emergent challenges of health care and delivery in a changing world, our East Baltimore schools will need to build on that tradition, forging new collaborations among themselves and beyond.

-The Snapshots you will find along the side show just two of the ways our health care experts are working together to bring lifesaving knowledge into the world, whether that means joining with a former vice president to focus on the fight against cancer or arming people with news of the most relevant medical breakthroughs.
-The work of building these collaborations both in East Baltimore and beyond is ongoing, but our achievements once again affirm that our many talents and resources place us in a singular position to meet the health sciences challenges of tomorrow.
+The Snapshots you will find along the side show just three of the ways our health care experts are working together to bring their lifesaving knowledge to the world, whether by taking aim at the epidemic of opioid addiction, deploying precision medicine to treat patients who have suffered strokes, or building community and expanding opportunities for research in our own backyard.
+The work of building these collaborations, both in East Baltimore and beyond, is ongoing, but our achievements once again affirm that our many talents and resources place us in a singular position to meet the health sciences challenges of tomorrow.